top of page

 signal-2023-04-13-164040_002.jpeg

 I am a psychologist and shamanic healer.
-I offer psychological schamanic counseling online in german & english.
+I offer holistic psychological counseling online in german & english.
 You'll find my podcast "Inspiration to heal" on all podcast platforms.

 bottom of page